 How much of a raise should you get after one year with a company?
-A pay increase is absolutely appropriate to ask for after one year or even six months of work.
+It's absolutely appropriate to ask for a pay increase after one year or even six months of work.
 Here's how to do it.

 It's performance review time, and the boss has some less-than-glowing feedback about your work.
 Here's how to deal with negative or unfair job feedback like a real cowboy.
 Tips from an HR ranch hand.